apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 for experimentation only.
 HTTP requests are converted into flume events by a pluggable "handler" which must implement the HTTPSourceHandler interface.
 This handler takes a HttpServletRequest and returns a list of flume events.
-All events handler from one Http request are committed to the channel in one transaction, thus allowing for increased efficiency on channels like the file channel.
-If the handler throws an exception this source will return a HTTP status of 400.
+All events handled from one Http request are committed to the channel in one transaction, thus allowing for increased efficiency on channels like the file channel.
+If the handler throws an exception, this source will return a HTTP status of 400.
 If the channel is full, or the source is unable to append events to the channel, the source will return a HTTP 503 - Temporarily unavailable status.